 Superfund Cleanup: (Video presentation with update on Superfund Cleanup as of April 2021 found here.)
 We have been advocating for Superfund listing and cleanup in the Upper Clark Fork since the Coalition’s inception.
 Now, the dream is a reality: the decade-long, 56-river-mile cleanup began in 2012 and the river is responding in a big way.
 We continue to supply technical input to state agencies in our dual role as advisor and landowner.
 In 2014, DEQ began cleanup of private ranchlands, and in 2016 completed cleanup on 4.5 miles of riverbanks on DCCR.
-Contractors will remove contaminated sediments from the floodplain and riverbanks, backfill with clean river sediment, and plant thousands of new riparian trees and shrubs.
+Contractors removed contaminated sediments from the floodplain and riverbanks, backfilled with clean river sediment, and planted thousands of new riparian trees and shrubs.

 Rewater, Reconnect, Restore: We believe that a river system is only as healthy as its tributaries, which is why we enhance the mainstem Superfund cleanup with integrated stream restoration projects that heal the headwaters in the Upper Clark Fork basin.
 Download our Aquatic Restoration Strategy here.
 The Coalition negotiates water leases that conserve irrigation water and add flows to dry or disconnected creeks.
 We also plan riparian habitat improvement projects and work to improve fish passage in partnership with landowners.
 Click here to learn more about featured stream restoration projects in the Upper Clark Fork.